 This is something I’ve been conscious of for awhile now, but the problem is, things aren’t nearly that simplistic.
 When you strip “purpose” down to its core meaning, I believe we all have the same purpose in life; to be happy.
 But what constitutes happiness?

 Happiness can come from many different sources for different people.
 And to take that a step further, happiness can come from many different sources for you as an individual.
-Some common sources of happiness are recreational activities, hobbies, achievement, helping other people, relaxing, sports, music, socializing, traveling, getting out there, meeting new people, reading, learning about your personal interests and growing as a human being to become the person you want to be.
+Some common sources of happiness are recreational activities, hobbies, achievement, helping other people, relaxing, sports, music, socializing, traveling, getting out there, meeting new people, reading, learning about your personal interests, and growing as a human being to become the person you want to be.

-So if your purpose in life is to obtain sustainable happiness and on one hand you’re gaining that happiness from relaxing, and on the other hand you get it from working hard and achievement, clearly there are some conflicting motives.
+So if your purpose in life is to obtain sustainable happiness, while on one hand you’re gaining that happiness from relaxing, and on the other hand you get it from working hard and achievement, clearly there are some conflicting motives.
 The answer is balance.
 You need to live a balanced life and be sure to make time for all the things that bring you joy in life.

 The dilemma most people have is they don’t truly know what they want out of life.
-They don’t know where they’re headed or what their purpose is.
+They don’t know where they’re headed. or what their purpose is.
 They just wander blindly hoping to one day stumble upon happiness.
 Without a sense of direction, the odds of achieving this are slim to none.
-So we all need to decide what we value most, what we want out of life and come up with a plan of action to get to where we want to go.
+So we all need to decide what we value most, what we want out of life, and come up with a plan of action to get to where we want to go.

 If you’ve read any of my other posts, then you’ve heard this one before.
 Life’s too short and because we all have an expiration date, we need to stop wasting time on things that do nothing for us.
 Some things that are a huge waste of time are excessive TV watching, aimlessly browsing the internet for hours on end, wasting time on social media, basically anything lacking a purpose.